Work Is Scalar Or Vector

 Q: Can work be negative?

 A: Yes.
-Negative work occurs when the force applied opposes the direction of motion.
-For example, if you are applying a braking force to a moving car, you do negative work on the car, reducing its kinetic energy.
+Plus, negative work occurs when the force applied opposes the direction of motion.
+In practice, for example, if you are applying a braking force to a moving car, you do negative work on the car, reducing its kinetic energy.
 This negative value simply indicates the direction of energy transfer; energy is transferred from the system (car).

 Q: How is work related to power?